 When looking for internships, it is a good idea to make a note of all the good opportunities you come across and the internship details or you are likely to forget.
 With your shortlist in hand, it’s time to apply to the internships that you think are best suited to you.

 Applying For The Internship

 You may not need to submit a formal application for an internship opportunity that is offered by someone within your network but you will need to apply to those you find through other sources.

 Keep in mind that summer internships can be highly competitive.
 All high school students are thinking along the same lines as you and are also submitting applications for the same opportunities.
 To beat the competition, you must put in all your efforts to put together the best application possible.
 Keep these few tips in mind.

 Write a compelling cover letter emphasizing why you are interested in the opportunity and also why you think you would be the best person for that role.
 Make it short but convincing.
 Three things you want to mention in the cover letter are what triggered your passion for that particular role, how it will help you gain the required knowledge and skills and also the value you will bring to the company.

 Develop personalized CVs.
 At this point, you probably have a generalized CV listing your educational qualifications and your various extracurricular accomplishments.
-But is it appropriate to the position you are applying for?
+But is it appropriate for the position you are applying for?
 You must think about how you can tweak your CV so that it is relevant to the company and the position you are applying for.
 A generalized CV will not work.